apoorvthedude/Django-Toy_Project/README.md

-# Django (Toy_Project)
+# Django (Basic Project)

-This is a Toy Project,if anyone want to learn and build a website using django then you can check this repository.
+This is a very basic project,if anyone want to learn and build a website using django then you can check this repository.

-This repo is inspired by CodeWithHarry video tutorial.<br>
+To learn this project via video format,checkout Codewithharry<br>
 Link : <a href = "https://www.youtube.com/watch?v=JxzZxdht-XY&ab_channel=CodeWithHarry">CodeWithHarry</a>
 #
 <b> NOTE: </b> <p> It is better practice to install virtualenv & then install all the requirements </p>